BurakcanA/tent-camp/README.md

 # 🎪 Tent Camp

-Tent Camp is a simple full-stack Node.js practice project built with Express, MongoDB, and EJS.
-It demonstrates core concepts such as CRUD operations, server-side rendering, middleware, error handling, and basic database integration with Mongoose.
-This project is part of a full-stack learning journey and is ideal for junior developer portfolios.
+Tent Camp is a full-stack Node.js project built with Express, MongoDB, and EJS.
+It demonstrates core web development concepts, including CRUD operations, authentication, sessions, middleware, error handling, and database relationships.
+This project was built as part of a full-stack learning journey and serves as a portfolio piece.

 ---

 ## 🚀 Features

 - Full CRUD functionality for campgrounds
+- User authentication & authorization (register/login/logout)
+- Session handling & flash messages
+- Cookie parsing and management
-- MongoDB database integration via Mongoose
+- MongoDB relationships with Mongoose (users ↔ campgrounds ↔ reviews)
-- Server-side rendering with EJS and EJS-Mate
+- Server-side rendering with EJS & EJS-Mate
-- Data validation using Joi
+- Data validation with Joi
-- Bootstrap 5 for basic UI styling
+- Bootstrap 5 for UI styling
 - Middleware and custom error handling
-- Organized route structure
+- Organized routing structure

-> Authentication, Express Sessions, Flash Messages, Cookie handling, and MongoDB relationships are **coming soon**.
+> **Coming soon**: Interactive maps with clustering support 🌍

 ---